 If you are having a trouble remembering what a post was about just from seeing the title in the analytics, you can navigate to the post on the Haiilo feed by clicking on the post title.
 Clicking on the title will open a new browser window where you can see the full post on Haiilo with its title, body, image, sharing messages, configured settings and more.

-Please note some important things about the Posts analytics.
 The original publishing dates (the date on which a post is created on Haiilo) of posts will not decide which posts you will see in the Posts analytics.
-For example, if your chosen timeframe of analysis is between 1st of February and 28th of February, you will see all the transactions that any post generated and all the posts that were published during this time.
-Even if one piece of content was published 15th of January (which is outside the 1 Feb - 28 Feb range), if it has still been shared during February, the content will be shown in the results.
+For example, if your chosen timeframe of analysis is between the 1st of February and the 28th of February, you will see all the transactions that any post generated and all the posts that were published during this time.
+Even if one piece of content was published 15th of January (outside the 1 Feb - 28 Feb range), if it has still been shared during February, the content will be shown in the results.

 The Users section of the Posts & Users analytics works almost the same way as the Posts section.
 You have all the same options available (Shares & Clicks and Social Reactions tabs) and we present the same key metrics there.
 The main difference is that you can analyze the results from your users' point of view, rather than from a content perspective.
 You can see who have been the most active sharers during a certain time frame, who has been able to attract most clicks and/or reactions, and more.
 In the basic view you can see